aposteriori-sg/tutorials/courses/10 Arduino with mBlock/90 Design Thinking/40 Ideate.md

 If you need to re-empathize or re-define, this is your last chance to better understand your user before commmitting to some prototyping work.

 **Fill out this [handout](download/ideate%20guide.pdf).**

+A further note - when ideating for an Active Living project specifically, you should keep a few points in mind to help focus:

+- What kind of specific behavior or exercise is appropriate for your user group, that you wish to encourage.

+- What incentives can you create for the user, or which disincentives can your remove from the user's path in order to motivate them in the right way.

+What you **should not** be thinking about at this stage is how hard will it be to prototype or build or code this idea...